 Is money continuous or discrete?

 The next time that question pops up — which of the following describes a continuous variable — you won’t need to guess.
-Consider this: you’ll look for the thing that can always be measured more finely, the thing that slips between the cracks of whole numbers without breaking a sweat.
+You’ll look for the thing that can always be measured more finely, the thing that slips between the cracks of whole numbers without breaking a sweat.
 And once you see it, you can’t unsee it.
 Not just on quizzes, but in every dataset you touch from here on out.